kieselsteini/cgo/README.md

  directory listing cgo generates a history entry (like every browser).
 To show other media cgo uses external programs to present it (e.g. less, display, mplayer, firefox).
- Following commands are understood by cgo:
+ The following commands are understood by cgo:

   * <kbd>?</kbd>           help
   * <kbd><</kbd>           jump back in history